engie-new-business/rockside-integration-examples/gnosis-safe/README.md

 }
 ```

-Take the last 40 character from the field data, that the deployed Gnosis Safe address (well not exactly, it's a proxy in reality but this doesn't change much and is way cheaper)
+Take the last 40 character from the field data, that's the deployed Gnosis Safe address (well not exactly, it's a proxy in reality but this doesn't change much and is way cheaper)

 ### Prepare the gnosis transaction